 Happy National Pride Month!
 This weekend Lisa and I celebrated our first wedding anniversary by having a lazy weekend at home.
 I just stepped off a 13-hour flight from Taipei after a two week trip visiting my parents.
-Despite exhaustion, I felt happy.
-While my family still has leagues to go before they’d qualify as being supportive of my marriage, they have come a long way.
+Despite exhaustion, visit this site I felt happy.
+While my family still has leagues to go before they’d qualify as being supportive of my marriage, sick they have come a long way.

 These past few months have seen Lisa being invited on a family weekend trip to San Diego and my parents spending a few nights with us during their Stateside visit.
-While you can’t erase biases overnight, I recognize that my parents are taking significant steps towards tolerance and acceptance.
+While you can’t erase biases overnight, pills I recognize that my parents are taking significant steps towards tolerance and acceptance.

 Similarly, things feel like they’re changing at quite a clip for the equality movement around the world.
 In the US, 20 States now have marriage equality, the latest being my birthplace of Wisconsin.
 Marriage truly makes a difference.
 Coming from someone who was quite ambivalent about the whole nuptials business, I’m surprised myself at how much more I’m enjoying my relationship with Lisa since we’ve gotten married.
 Marriage means something sacred, and I’m deeply grateful for the right of marriage equality.

 Our film, Out & Around: Equality Isn’t a Western Invention, will capture the spirit of change.
 Co-Directors Lauren Fash and Ryan Suffern are anxious to complete the film this winter to present it for a 2015 release.
 The post production has been arduous, with the need to painstakingly translate and transcribe the 120 hours of footage.
 For every one hour of video footage, it takes four hours to transcribe it into written form for editing!
 But all the hard work is paying off, as it’s now getting closer to the feature-length final version.